 This page contains affiliate links.
 Read more here.

-Instead, you have to take the situation and apply it to private and government programs designed for specific needs and low-income populations.
-Single moms frequently find it difficult to earn a sufficient income while simultaneously caring for her children all alone.
+Instead, you have to take your situation and apply it to private and government programs designed for specific needs and or low-income families.
+Single parents frequently find it hard to earn a livable wage while caring for children all alone at the same time.

-Request a personal loan to provide temporary aid for emergency cash shortages such as car repairs, or unexpected medical bills.
-The fast approval process can get the money you need very quickly in order to deal with your crisis.
+Request a personal loan to obtain emergency cash to address temporary one-time needs such as car repairs, rental security deposits, or surprise medical bills.
+Lenders licensed in MN offer a fast approval process that can get the money you need very quickly so you can deal with your crisis.

 As a single mom, you should avoid borrowing additional money if you already have bad credit, or if you are unemployed or disabled.
 Taking out an emergency loan without a solid repayment plan and steady income will only make your situation worse.
 Take this step only as a last resort.

 A settlement program can offer debt help to single mothers who are having difficulty paying bills on time.
 Solo parents owing more than $10,000 in unsecured obligations can qualify.